lolla-sai/EasyHomes/README.md

-#EASYHOMES Sai
+# EasyHomesSai
-with newer feautures
+## A newer branch with some more feautures
+Keep checking out for any more changes